 The Shakespeare Line runs from Birmingham Moor Street to Stratford-upon-Avon, and is one of the first railway lines in the country where all the stations along the route have been adopted by local community groups.
-In Spring 2021, we were asked to devise a series of events for the line to celebrate this.
+In Spring 2021, we were asked to devise a series of poems for the line to celebrate this.

 Next, we involved eighteen of the Midlands’ leading poets, each writing about one specific station, so that every station on the line now has a poem dedicated to it.
 The responses to this commission have exceeded anything we could have hoped for, and you can read them below.
 Just click on a station name.
 You can also listen to the poets reading their work when you travel along the Shakespeare Line, as audio tracks of all eighteen poems have been ‘pinned’ to their respective stations.
 To enjoy them while you travel, use the Overhear app to listen to or download them.

 The text of the poems also appeared on posters at each of the stations.
 And we asked members of the public to submit their own haiku inspired by travel along the line or a visit to the station.

 Finally, our thanks to West Midlands Railway for their support and for funding ‘Poetry on the Shakespeare Line’ as one of twenty-one ‘Your Community, Your Fund’ projects across the region.

 We hope you enjoy these poems as much as we do.
 They’re all of them worth a read.